May 7, 2001

 Faculty and administration recognize the value of small classes for teaching and learning and will work together to reduce the size of core classes whenever possible.
-Sections of the Seminars in Scholarly Inquiry I and II will have enrollment limits of 17 students, unless faculty members request or give permission for an enrollment limit of 18.
+Sections of the Seminars in Scholarly Inquiry I and II will have enrollment limits of 17 students unless faculty members request or give permission for an enrollment limit of 18.

 Departmental, School, and Program Guidelines

-- Each program, department and school will maintain at least one course suitable for, but not restricted to, the non-major, for whom that course may comprise the sole exposure to the field.
+- Each program, department, and school will maintain at least one course suitable for, but not restricted to, the non-major, for whom that course may comprise the sole exposure to the field.
 The course should consider methodology and assumptions as well as substantive disciplinary knowledge.

 - Writing in the Major.
 Because the Seminars in Scholarly Inquiry anticipate further development of writing abilities throughout the undergraduate years, it is appropriate that all students should encounter substantive writing experiences within their major fields of study.
-Each department, school, or program with an undergraduate major shall demonstrate to the Curriculum Committee that the major contains significant writing expectations within its curricular requirements.
+Each department, school, or program with an undergraduate major shall demonstrate to the Curriculum Committee that it contains significant writing expectations within its curricular requirements.
 (Please see Addendum A of the Departmental Curriculum Review Self-Study Guide for guidelines.)

-- To encourage study outside the major field, the following limitations will govern the requirements imposed by each program, department or school:
+- To encourage study outside the major field, the following limitations will govern the requirements imposed by each program, department, or school:

 - No more than 10 units may be required in the major field.